Definition of Lactose Intolerance

 The most useful therapy is to refrain from consuming lactose.
 Every patient can test his or her own tolerance limit in this process.

 Persons suffering from lactose intolerance can use food supplements such as lactase pills, which aid the digestion of lactose.
 However, the patient should still pay attention to lactose-free nutrition.

 A thorough repair of the intestinal flora, as well as abstaining from milk products, supports the regeneration of the intestinal mucosa and promotes the formation of new healthy intestinal mucosal cells.

 People suffering from lactose intolerance should pay attention to industrially produced foods, which can contain hidden lactose.
 Most people tolerate small amounts of lactose e.g. medicaments containing lactose or ripe cheese.

 Alternative foods for Lactose Intolerant patients

-As calcium is most important mineral found in milk and milk products and is equally required by body, so patients with lactose intolerance need to compensate their calcium requirement from other alternative sources like:
+As calcium is a most important mineral found in milk and milk products and is equally required by the body, patients with lactose intolerance need to compensate their calcium requirement from other alternative sources like:

-Due to deficiency of calcium in patient with lactose intolerance, the following complications may occur:
+Due to the deficiency of calcium in a patient with lactose intolerance, the following complications may occur: